Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 This kind of expression creates direct connections between visual elements without coding anything.

-## A use case for NLP
+## A use case for NLP - Part 1

-The code for NLP is provided here; it doesn't concern Taipy but is helpful for the application.
+The code for NLP is provided here; it doesn't concern Taipy but it will be used in Part 2 when we wrap a GUI around this NLP engine.

 ```python